 GMP inspectors are trained on how to find DI problems.
 Do you know how to avoid them and how to find and address the ones you have?

-This one-day training course will help you identify your GMP data integrity needs and vulnerabilities as well as how you can address them to reduce your regulatory risk.
+This training course will help you identify your GMP data integrity needs and vulnerabilities as well as help you address them to reduce your regulatory risk.

 - What does data integrity (DI) mean, who can contribute to good DI?

 - Why is data integrity and security such a hot topic for regulators?

 - Data criticality and data risk

 - Integration of DI into your QMS using a risk based approach